Hyperion-BT/helios-book/src/intro.md

 ## Structure of this book

-Before starting to use Helios to create smart contracts and build DApps it is important to understand Cardano's eUTxO model very well.
+Before starting to use Helios to create smart contracts and build dApps it is important to understand Cardano's eUTxO model very well.
 If you don't yet, we recommend you read the [Understanding eUTxOs](./understanding-eutxos.md) preface first.

 [Chapter 1](./lang/index.md) covers the language itself, including a complete reference of the Helios builtins.